renbot-bio/opendatahandbook/guide/en/following-up/index.md

 Digital communities tend to be very willing to share new information, yet they very rapidly consume it.
 Write as if your messages will be skimmed over, rather than critically examined in-depth.

 Members of the tech community are less likely than the general public to use MS Windows.
 This means that you should not save documents in MS Office formats which can be read offline.
-There are two resons for this:
+There are two reasons for this:

 -   The first is that those documents will be less accessible.
 Rather than the document you see on your screen, readers may see an imperfect copy from an alternative.
 -   Secondly, your agency sends an implicit message that you are unwilling to take a step towards developers.
-Instead, you show that you are expecting the technology community to come to you.
+Instead, you imply that you expect the technology community to come to you.

 ### Post your material on third-party sites